Lauren Boebert trails Adam Frisch in 3rd District race

-DENVER (KDVR) — Lauren Boebert trailed on election night as Democratic opponent Adam Frisch led with more than 51% of the vote, but a number of counties still had ballots left to count.
+DENVER (KDVR) — Lauren Boebert continues to trail Wednesday morning as Democratic opponent Adam Frisch leads with almost 51% of the vote, but a number of counties still have ballots left to count.

-About 80% of ballots cast in the 3rd Congressional District had been counted as of around 11:40 p.m., according to the Associated Press.
+About 93% of ballots cast in the 3rd Congressional District had been counted as of around 6 a.m.
+Wednesday morning, according to the Associated Press.

-Frisch led by nearly 7,000 votes.
+Frisch is leading by nearly 5,000 votes.
 Several counties still had votes to count, some rural, but also more heavily populated Pueblo and Mesa counties.

 The race has centered largely on Boebert herself.
 The former restaurateur has been a consistent firebrand since her 2020 election.
 She has maintained a fierce devotion to former President Donald Trump, his positions and his brand of politics, including denying the legitimacy of President Joe Biden.